Romania president resigns amid populist pressure – DW – 02/10/2025

 Iohannis has held office since 2014 and said in his address that he "never violated the Constitution," adding that the consequences of his ouster would be highly negative for his country.

 Romania, an EU member since 2007, and a NATO member since 2004, has been a strong supporter of Ukraine in its war against Russian forces.
-It is home to NATO's most important antimissile defense facility in the region.
+The country is home to NATO's most important anti-missile defense facility in the region.

 Edited by: Wesley Rahn